 In the Area

-- Purchase the combination ticket for the Tower Bridge and the Monument to the Great Fire and enjoy more great views of London from the top of the Monument (after you’ve climbed the 311 stairs!) and learn about the Great Fire of 1666.
+- Purchase the combination ticket for Tower Bridge and the Monument to the Great Fire and enjoy more great views of London from the top of the Monument (after you’ve climbed the 311 stairs!) and learn about the Great Fire of 1666.

 - Step further back in time to the 11th century and visit the Tower of London to see the Crown Jewels, the White Tower, and take a tour by one of the Yeoman Warders.
 This site is also included on the London Pass to help you save money.

 - Take the bus from the Tower Hill stop to Monument stop (line 15) on one of the old Routemaster buses.
 They are becoming quite rare so take your ride on one while you still can.